amfairley/adamiani/README.md

 ##### Section: Footer
 - This section will be present on every page to create unity across the site
 - This section will house contact details, as to be available on every webpage
-- The contact details will cover email address, whatsapp, and postal address
+- The contact details will cover email address, phone number, and postal address
 - Social media links will be grouped here
 ##### Webpage: Homepage
 - The heading and hero image will convey the time and location of the event